Share

 Burnout

-Aiko never fears losing her job, but she sometimes feels stuck repeating yesterday’s wisdom.
-Jake never feels bored, but he sometimes wonders who will catch him if he falls.
+Aiko never fears losing her job.
+But she sometimes feels stuck repeating yesterday's wisdom.

 The truth about tension

 You can start your career in a Toyota-like culture and it feels perfect.
-You learn, you grow, you master your craft.
-But after a few years... that same safety can start to feel like repetition.
+You learn, you grow, you master your craft with patience and precision.
+But after a few years, that same safety that once felt nurturing starts to feel like repetition.
 Predictability turns into boredom.
-You stop learning, even while you keep improving.
+You stop learning even while you keep improving, and that paradox becomes suffocating.

-Sometimes it’s seasonal... your team just finished a major release and needs to stabilize.
+Sometimes it's seasonal.
+Your team just finished a major release and needs to stabilize before the next mountain.

-Sometimes it’s strategic... you’ve been playing safe too long and it’s time to raise the heat again.
+Sometimes it's strategic.
+You've been playing safe too long and the market is moving and it's time to raise the heat again, deliberately, consciously, with everyone's eyes open.

 None of it is set in stone.